 Where to Stay:

-Mont Saint-Michel can be seen in a day.
-But, if you wanted to stay nearby or experience the Mont in the evening with fewer tourists the official website has information about a variety of lodging options.
+Mont Saint-Michel can be seen in 1 day.
+But, if you wanted to stay nearby or experience the Mont in the evening with fewer tourists, you can research and book a variety of hotel options.

 Like this post?
 Please share it on social media using the share buttons below!